ynput/OpenPype/website/docs/artist_hosts_maya_yeti.md

 ![Maya - Yeti Publish Setup](assets/maya-yeti_load_connections.png)

-The Yeti Rig should now be following the animation :tada:
+The Yeti Rig should now be following the animation. :tada: